Oilers win 5-3, push Flames to the brink of elimination

 Connor McDavid also had two assists.
 He has 25 points in 11 playoff games for the Oilers, who earned a third straight victory over their provincial rival.

-Andersson, Elias Lindholm and Mikael Backlund scored for Calgary.
+Elias Lindholm and Mikael Backlund scored for Calgary, and Rasmus Andersson added a short-handed goal from his own end in the third period to tie the game at 3.
 Jacob Markstrom stopped 21 shots.

-”We all believe in this group,” Andersson said. ”We’ve been a good team all year and we’ve been strong on home ice.
-We’ve just got to go home and focus on winning one game and take it from there.

 Calgary will look to stave off elimination on Thursday at home in Game 5.